Puppet Master (film series): Reception

 The most well-received Puppet Master installments are generally those released before the series' four-year hiatus.
-As the series was revived at a time when Full Moon Features was no longer partnered with Paramount Pictures, the studio's finances grew increasingly tight, and as a result the quality of each subsequent Puppet Master title (as well as numerous other Full Moon productions) suffered.
-On Rotten Tomatoes, the only three installments which have been rated by critics are Puppet Master, which has a 50% rating after 8 reviews; Puppet Master II, which has a 43% rating after 7 reviews; and Puppet Master 4, which has a 0% rating after 5 reviews.
-The films have evidently scored much better with users, currently rating 51%, 47% and 66%, respectively.
+As the series was revived at a time when Full Moon Features was no longer partnered with Paramount Pictures, the studio's finances grew increasingly tight, and as a result, the quality of each subsequent Puppet Master title (as well as numerous other Full Moon productions) suffered.
+On Rotten Tomatoes, the only two installments that have been rated by critics are Puppet Master, which has a 43% rating out of 7 reviews, and Puppet Master II, which has a 33% rating out of 6 reviews.
+The films have scored slightly higher with audiences, rating 51% and 47%, respectively.

 Home media

 VHS

 Most Puppet Master films were originally released direct to video on VHS.

 DVD

 The Puppet Master films have been released on DVD in very small quantities.
 A box set containing the first seven installments of the series was released by Full Moon (along with a bonus disc of trailers for other Full Moon films), but was recalled shortly after.
 However, in 2007, Full Moon Features reacquired the rights to the first five films, and the box set has since been reissued and is available directly from Full Moon, as well as through several online retailers.
 The first three films were included as part of an 18-disc Full Moon Features collection, and have since been individually released as a Spanish-subtitled import collection.
 In 2007, Razor Digital released an uncut DualDisc version of the first film, featuring both the standard and stereoscopic versions of the film, but with very poor picture quality.

 In 2012, Echo Bridge home entertainment released all 9 films in one DVD collection, while the first three films were licensed for a UK release by 88 Films.

 Starting in 2010, the first Puppet Master was re-released on DVD with a new remastered widescreen transfer, while the second and third films were released with new transfers on September 18, 2012 (both individually or in a box set with the first film).
 The remastered editions of the fourth and fifth films were released on March 24, 2016, but only through a box set which is identical to Full Moon's original set with the bonus disc of trailers, except they also contain the remastered editions of the first 3 films (Curse of the Puppet Master and Retro Puppet Master still remain unrestored).